TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 36/Job 36.21.md

 ---

-Take heed, regard not iniquity: For this hast thou chosen rather than affliction.
+Take heed, don't regard iniquity; for you have chosen this rather than affliction.